Skip to Content

 1 Pair of Jeans

-A nice dark pair of jeans can work for your going-out pants.
+A nice dark pair of jeans is extremely versatile.
+You can wear them for sightseeing.
+They can also work for your going-out pants.
 They are accepted pretty much everywhere in the world outside of formal occasions.
 Jeans are also pretty warm which comes in handy if you’re traveling during a cold season.

 Some ultralight travelers will disagree with packing a pair of jeans because they are very heavy and bulky.
 They also take forever to dry.
-Having said this, I always miss having my jeans if I don’t pack them.
+Personally, I always miss having my jeans if I don’t pack them.
 This is one luxury item that I bring.
-I like to pack a classic pair of Levis.

-1 Pair of Long Hiking or Travel Pants
+1 Pair of Long Pants: Hiking Pants or Travel Pants

 These are your daily wear pants.
-Hiking or travel pants are lightweight, comfortable, quick-drying, and allow for a good range of motion.
-They should be durable.
-Preferably made of ripstop nylon.
+Hiking or travel pants are durable, lightweight, comfortable, and quick-drying.
+They also allow for a good range of motion.
+Choose a pair that is made of a synthetic material such as ripstop nylon.
 You’ll be wearing these a lot so you want them to last.

-Tip: To save more weight, consider choosing a pair of hiking or travel pants that zips off into shorts.
-They may look a bit goofy but this function is nice to have.
-If you want to travel ultralight, you can just pack the one pair of pants and use them as shorts as well.
+Space saving tip: To save more space, consider choosing a pair of convertible hiking or travel pants that zips off into shorts.
+If you really want to travel ultralight, you can just pack one pair of pants and use them as shorts as well.
+Personally, I don’t like convertible pants because I think they look a bit goofy but they are convenient.

 1 Pair of Shorts